fortinog/APPM-4720-5720-S18/slides/Lecture4.rst

  Apan\
  $

+Full stop concatenates strings.

 Strings
 =======

 **Double Quotes**

-A double quote string literal a bit different in that it interpolates variables and supports backslash escapes
+A double quote string literal a bit different in that it :red:`interpolates` variables and supports backslash escapes

 .. code-block:: none